aantron/markup.ml/doc/CONTRIBUTING.md

 <a id="building"></a>
 ## Building and testing

-To test the code, you need to have package `ounit`.
+To test the code, you need to have packages `ounit` and `lwt` installed.
 Then, simply run `make test` to build the library and run unit tests.
-If you also have `bisect_ppx` installed, a coverage report will be generated.
-There are several other kinds of
+To generate a coverage report, install package `bisect_ppx`, and run `make coverage`.
+There are several other kinds of testing:
-testing:

 - `make performance-test` measures time for Markup.ml to parse some XML and HTML files.
-If you have Ocamlnet and/or Xmlm installed, those libraries will also be measured, for comparison.
+You should have `ocamlnet` and `xmlm` installed.
+Those libraries will also be measured, for comparison.
 - `make js-test` checks that `Markup_lwt` can be linked into a `js_of_ocaml` program, i.e. that it is not accidentally pulling in any Unix dependencies.
 - `make dependency-test` pins and installs Markup.ml using OPAM, then builds some small programs that depend on Markup.ml.
 This tests correct installation and that no dependencies are missing.
-To get the most out of this test, it should be done on an OPAM switch that has Lwt but does not have Uutf.

-All tests can be run with `make all-tests`.
-This also generates the documentation, to make sure that it is not broken.